 Aloe propagation is easy if you do it by division.
 That means in the case of Aloe Vera that you are separating the plant pups from the mother plant.
 The plantlets start to emerge from the base of the plant.

 The other method is propagation by leaf cuttings.
-We have never done it successfully and there seems to be quite some controversy if it is even possible to propagate Aloe Vera by using leaf cuttings.
+We have never done it successfully, and there seems to be quite some controversy if it is even possible to propagate Aloe Vera using leaf cuttings.

-Propagation is best done in spring and summer as this is when Aloe Vera is growing the most and propagation is most successful.
+Propagation is best done in spring and summer, when Aloe Vera grows the most and propagation is most successful.
 Roots will grow quicker because it is warmer and brighter than in winter and autumn.

 When does the Aloe plant start to produce plantlets?

-The older your Aloe plants get the more plantlets, offshoots or suckers it will generate.
+The older your Aloe plants get, the more plantlets, offshoots, or suckers they will generate.
 These are all names for the little Aloe plants that start to grow from the base of the mother plants.

 Interestingly very small plants already start to produce other Aloe Vera plants.
-The healthier it is and the more light the plant gets the bigger the chance of offsprings is.
+The healthier it is, and the more light the plant gets, the bigger the chance of offspring is.

 - Remove the dirt along the Aloe plant

 - Untangle the roots of the mother plant as well as of the offshoots

 - Get a clean knife or scissors and cut the plantlet off as close to the big Aloe Vera as possible